SRIVIDYAMEDURI/Deep-Learning/0_README.md

 5. An Application insights account

 The resource group, storage account, and ACR are created quickly.
 The ACS deployment can take up to 20 minutes.
+Perform the below steps to deploy your model

 **Check Status:**